kaylajanos/STT4870/Git/GitOne.md

 * chapter2-032312.tex

 You may even back up your files for major projects in many different places.
 When working on book projects in the past, I would back up my files on three different local machines and two servers.
-That works fine until you start using the files from one location and forget that you updated the files on another machine and you are using an old version of a file for new updates.
+That works fine until you start using the files from one location and forget that you updated the files on another machine, and you are using an old version of a file for new updates.
 Now you have new material on old files and may have overwritten several weeks of work.
-Expletives follow and you set to "un-hosing" your work which may take longer than it took to write the original document.
+Expletives follow, and you set to "un-hosing" your work which may take longer than it took to write the original document.
 Is this a real scenario?
 Yes, and the problem only grows exponentially when working with colleagues who all have access to the same files on a major project.

-I now use version control, specifically Git for virtually all of my work.
-Notes for classes I am teaching have their own repositories (repos) and students and other interested parties can clone my repos.
+I now use version control, specifically Git, for virtually all of my work.
+Notes for classes I am teaching have their own repositories (repos), and students and other interested parties can clone my repos.
 If you have material that you would like to remain private, you can set up private repositories.
 Thankfully, I have not lost a single file I could not recover since switching my work to Git.

 One last thought before we talk about actually installing and using Git.
 You may be thinking, I have never lost a file because I back up all of my files on an external hardrive.
 Great; however, suppose you lose your machine and external hard drive due to a catastrophic event.
 Now what?
 Well, if you are not using some form of version control, your work is most likely gone for good.
 If you were using version control, you just need to set up a new machine and continue your work where you left off.